 Congratulations to both of you, it’s nice when two great people get a second chance.

 Wedding Traditions Through the Years

 One of the oldest wedding traditions in the world is the groom asking the future father-in-law for his daughter’s hand in marriage.
 In the past, a gift was often included as part of the query.
 Ancient Romans had the tradition of the groom-to-be giving a coin to the father.
 Throughout the years, horses, sheep, oxen, food, land, buildings, treasures, and other goodies were also considered acceptable gifts for the future in-laws.
 This was often viewed as the ”sale” of the daughter, a highly sexist practice.
-Today, the tradition of asking for permission isn’t nearly as important or consistently followed as in years passed.
+Today, the tradition of asking for permission isn’t nearly as important or consistently followed as in years past.

 Cutting the Wedding Cake

 A tradition that has almost completely fallen out of favor is the happy couple cutting the wedding cake.
-Usually done jointly and followed by photo op of the bride feeding the groom a piece of cake.
+Usually done jointly and followed by a photo op of the bride feeding the groom a piece of cake.
 Now, if they have a cake at all, the bride and groom let the baker, caterer, or wedding planner cut the cake.
-Pieces can also be already cut and on plates ready to be served or the couple opts for the highly popular cupcakes.
+Pieces can also be already cut and on plates ready to be served, or the couple opts for the highly popular cupcakes.
 I wonder what will happen with all of the surplus plastic brides and grooms?

 Because of the changing composition of marrying couples and the crowd-pleasing vision of a strong woman walking herself down the aisle, the tradition of the father walking the bride down the aisle has faded.
-However, some brides are having both parents walk them down the aisle, or walk with the groom, or even resurrect the special bond between daughter and father and let the old man accompany her on this special bridal journey.
+However, some brides have both parents walk them down the aisle, walk with the groom, or even resurrect the special bond between daughter and father and let the old man accompany her on this special bridal journey.

 Wedding Traditions In Other Countries